kesselaprod/openwrtopensslguide/README.md

 openssl ca -in 192.168.1.1.csr.pem -config intermediateCA.cnf -out certs/192.168.1.1.pem -extensions server_ext
 ```

-And we are done.
+And we are done generating the files.
 The last step is to install the certificates properly to get our own local HTTPS working.

 ***